XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/direct-xrp-payments.md

 ---
 # Direct XRP Payments

-The basis of any financial system is _transferring value_: or, in one word, payments.
-The quintessential type of payment in the XRP Ledger is a direct XRP-to-XRP payment, which transfers XRP directly from one account in the XRP Ledger to another.
+The basis of any financial system is transferring value.
+The simplest and most direct method on the XRP Ledger is transferring XRP directly from one account to another.

 Learn about [Direct XRP Payments](direct-xrp-payments-uc.html) use cases.